Home

 The Lancaster Alpenrose Schuhplattler Verein performs a variety of folk dances from both Germany and Austria.
 Adults and children of all ages participate in these dances.
 The group performs at our 2 annual fest fundraisers: Sommerfest, 2nd weekend in June and Oktoberfest, 3rd weekend in September; and also at most scheduled club events (see club performance list below.)

-Click Here for a Brief History of the Alpenrose Schuhplattler Verein
+Click for Brief History of the Alpenrose Schuhplattler Verein

 Performances: